How to get to Tokyo

 - Toei and Tokyo Metro One-Day Economy Pass (900 yen)

 Unlimited use of all subway lines (Toei and Tokyo Metro) on one calendar day.
-The pass only pays off if you use the subways excessively.
+The pass pays off only if you use the subways excessively.
 The pass is not valid on JR trains.
 Unlike the lower priced Tokyo Subway Ticket (see above), this pass can be purchased at the subway stations in central Tokyo.

 - Tokyo Metro 24-Hour Ticket (600 yen)